Save Tangle Lakes!Enjoy It Now, Protect It For the Future!

 The Alaska Department of Natural Resources (DNR) manages land and mining claims within and near the proposed refuge on the north side of the Denali Highway:

-The TLAD is under DNR’s Leasehold Location Order.
+- The TLAD in under DNR’s Leasehold Location Order.
 This status requires claims to be “leaseholds” with special stipulations for exploration and mining activities.
 In the TLAD, the stipulations would seek to protect the area’s archaeological significance, probably via requiring archaeological surveys and retrieval of artifacts.
 They would not, however, preclude exploration or mining.
-Fish would receive extra protections, but other wildlife, such as mammals and birds, would not.
+Fish would receive extra protections, but other wildlife, such as mammals and birds, would not